The $1/c$ expansion of general relativity in a $3+1$ formulation, revisited: A novel framework to expand the parent action step by step

 In our novel framework, we will reverse this procedure.
 Without specifying a particular decomposition (ADM or KS) and without distinguishing between the different orders in the unexpanded action (\ref{SEH}), we propose a new expansion scheme where we directly start from the parent action (\ref{SEH}) and perform an expansion scheme valid for both decompositions.
 Specific order of a specific decomposition will be chosen only at the end.

 Our technique makes use of the generic identities like (\ref{covid}) and we even develop more of them.
 Therefore, the duality of ADM and KS forms will be used at full power.
 When it comes to fields, we follow the usual expansion scheme outlined as in Section \ref{usualexp}.
-However, as we do not specify the decomposition at the beginning, our expanded Lagrangians will contain 3 different orders because of the derivatives.
+However, as we do not specify the decomposition at the beginning, our expanded Lagrangians will contain 3 different orders because of the derivatives\footnote{For a proof see our Appendix \ref{tdersteps}.}.

 In Section \ref{Matryoshka}, we introduce our framework which does not refer to any particular decomposition.
 Then, we generate identities including various orders within this framework in Section \ref{identities}.
 In Section \ref{Ricciexpansion}, we start expanding the Ricci tensor within our formulation using the aforementioned identities.